 How is Insurance deductible and Premium related?

+Having seen insurance deductible vs premium, let’s now see how they relate.
 There is an inverse relationship between an insurance deductible and premium.
-In other words, as one increases the other decreases -This means that an insurance policy with a higher premium will have a lower deductible, and a lower premium a higher deductible.
+In other words, as one increases the other decreases.
+This means that an insurance policy with a higher premium will have a lower deductible, and a lower premium a higher deductible.

 Hence, it is very important that you make thorough findings of your deductible and premium options to select the best for your situation.